kotak-logo

 Step 2: After logging in, click on the “invest” option and go to the IPO section.

 Step 3: Select the IPO from the list and click the “buy” option.
-You can also check the upcoming IPO calendar.
+You can also check the IPO calendar.

 Step 4: Set the bid price and lot.
 And place order option.